We use cookies to ensure you get the best experience on our website. Learn more

 3. Right-click the block you want to replace with a tree.

-There is a pinned message in the West-March channel on Discord that lists which tree species are found in the West Marches.
+There is a pinned message in the West-March channel and a list in the guide channel on Discord that lists which tree species are found in the West Marches.
 Alternatively, you can also find them listed at /warp WestmarchSeminar.

 Small fields are another common way for people to grow food around their houses.
-They work similarly to allotments but there are some specificities to them that will be laid out here.
-There will be a separate Seminar on larger fields in the future.
+They work similarly to allotments, but there are some specificities to them that will be laid out here.

 Important points:

-• The ground gradient for fields is different from the one for allotments.
-It can be found in the palette guide.
+• The ground gradient for fields is different from the one for allotments as they use the same gradients used for larger fields.
+They can be found in the palette guide

 • The blending with foliage also differs from regular allotments.
 You will generally rely on taller plants.
-The specific blending palettes for each crop type can also be found in the palette guide
+The specific blending palettes for different crop types can also be found in the palette guide

 • As mentioned in the foliage section, fields have more overgrown bits as they are not as thoroughly maintained as allotments